 Testing is often done on urine or saliva

-instead of blood, because urine and saliva tests are usually easier to do than blood tests
+instead of blood.
+Many drugs will show up in a urine or saliva sample.
+And urine and saliva tests are usually easier to do than blood tests.

 Why It Is Done

-usually done within 96 hours (4 days) after a drug may have been taken.
-The
+usually done within 4 days after a drug may have been taken.

-- Test for drug use in the workplace, especially for people
+- Check for drug use in the workplace.
+Testing is common for people

-who are involved with public safety, such as bus drivers or child care workers.
+who work in public safety, such as bus drivers or child care workers.

-athletes for the use of drugs that enhance their athletic ability.
-This is
+for the use of drugs that enhance athletic ability.